Essential Van Life Security Gear

 Motion Sensor Vehicle Security Lights

 Motion sensing lights are great as they can warn you when someone is approaching the vehicle.
 They can be dialed down in sensitivity so that they only light up when people are really close.
-This is especially useful both for when you are leaving your vehicle unattended parked outside and when you are inside the vehicle.
-We’ve had people try to put their hands through our open windows, or try the door handle in the night on more than one occasion.
+This is especially useful both when you are leaving your vehicle unattended parked outside and when you are inside the vehicle.
+We’ve had people try to put their hands through our open windows, or try the door handle at night on more than one occasion.
 These lights would have helped in those situations.

 These ones are weatherproof, 10W LED (so definitely bright enough), and run on 12v (24v available).

 Typically these would be mounted on a roof rack a require a cable to be run through your vehicle.

 Other models exist that run on batteries and so don’t require the running of any cables.
 Nice and quick to install!

 Rooftop Cargo Box